 The Pike-Amite-Walthall Library System (PAWLS), is headquartered in McComb, Mississippi with eight branches located in McComb's Baertown Community, Tylertown, Progress, Osyka, Magnolia, Crosby, Gloster, and Liberty.
-In the ten years I have been your director, many changes have occurred.
-Technology was upgraded, staff members have moved on or retired and the general feel of the library has changed.
+In the twelve years I have been your director, many changes have occurred.
+Technology is constantly changing, a brand new café was added in McComb thanks to the Friends of the Pike County Libraries, staff members have moved on or retired and the general feel of the library has changed.
 What remains the same is our commitment to customer service.
-While the library system is facing some difficulties due to the Coronavirus, we still remain determined to bring our patrons the best we may offer in print, DVDs, electronic materials, patron use computers, and children's programming both on-site and digitally.
+While the library system has faced many difficulties due to the Coronavirus, we still remain determined to bring our patrons the best we may offer in print, DVDs, electronic materials, patron use computers, and children's programming both on-site and digitally.
 There is a full-time genealogy expert on staff and a full size meeting room is available for the community to use for civic, cultural, or educational purposes, free of charge.
-Every library in the system has free WiFi and we offer free access to eBooks through Axis360 and Hoopla, which you may download to your electronic device.
-I hope to continue serving this system for years to come and I sincerely appreciate your patronage.
+Every library in the system has free WiFi and we offer free access to eBooks and eAudiobooks through Libby (Overdrive) and a variety of eMaterials such as, television, movies, music, comics, etc. in addition to eBooks and eAudiobooks, which you may download to your electronic device.
+I hope to continue serving this system for years to come and we all sincerely appreciate your patronage.
 Come by and enjoy your libraries.

 The Pike-Amite-Walthall Library System’s mission is to provide materials and/or services to assist patrons in obtaining information related to their educational, professional, personal, technological, and recreational needs.

 Special emphasis is placed on current high demand, high interest materials in a variety of formats for persons of all ages.
 The library supports students at all academic levels and encourages young children to develop an interest in and an appreciation of reading and learning.